AJBrachoRodriguez/Fraud-Detection-v2/README.md

 ### **Description**  🗒️

 Fraud detection is one of the main critical nodes in the financial world.
 The dataset used here comes from a financial insitution in Africa.
-The aim of the project is to establish if a transaction is fraudulent or not using advanced machine learning algorithms such as Logistic Regression.
+The aim of the project is to establish if a transaction is fraudulent or not using advanced machine learning algorithms such as Logistic Regression, Random Forest or Naive Bayes.

 ### **Table of Contents**  📑